Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology Beyond the Standard Setup

-The large-extra-dimension scenario is an example of inapplicability of the standard setup of quantum-gravity phenomenology due to the fact that, within that scenario, the characteristic scale of quantum gravity is not the Planck scale.
-There are also scenarios in which one may still assume that quantum-gravity effects are fundamentally introduced at the Planck scale, but the standard setup of quantum-gravity phenomenology is inapplicable because the most characteristic effects are not describable in terms of an expansion in powers of the Planck length.
+The large-extra-dimension scenario is an example of inapplicability of the standard setup of quantum-spacetime phenomenology due to the fact that, within that scenario, the characteristic scale of quantum gravity is not the Planck scale.
+There are also scenarios in which one may still assume that quantum-spacetime effects are fundamentally introduced at the Planck scale, but the standard setup of quantum-spacetime phenomenology is inapplicable because the most characteristic effects are not describable in terms of an expansion in powers of the Planck length.